circus-tent/circus/docs/source/library.rst

 Circus provides a series of classes you can use to implement your own Circus
 runner:

-- :class:`Fly`: wraps a running process and provides a few helpers on the top of it.
+- :class:`Process`: wraps a running process and provides a few helpers on the top of it.

-- :class:`Show`: run several instances of :class:`Fly` against the same command.
+- :class:`Watcher`: run several instances of :class:`Process` against the same command.
 Manage the death and life of processes.

-- :class:`Trainer`: run several instances of :class:`Show`.
+- :class:`Arbiter`: run several instances of :class:`Watcher`.

-.. autoclass:: circus.fly.Fly
+.. autoclass:: circus.process.Process
    :members: pid, stdout, stderr, send_signal, stop, age, info,
              children, is_child, send_signal_child, send_signal_children,
              status